graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 </div>
 </div>

 <br/>

 ### Repeatable Directives

 GraphQL ASP.NET supports repeatable type system directives.
-Sometimes it can be helpful to apply your directive to an schema item more than once, especially if you would like to supply different parameters on each application.
+Sometimes it can be helpful to apply your directive to an schema item more than once, especially if you supply different parameters on each application.

 Add the `[Repeatable]` attribute to the directive definition and you can the apply it multiple times using the standard methods.
-GraphQL tools that support this new syntax will be able to properly interprete your schema.
+GraphQL tools that support this the repeatable syntax will be able to properly interprete your schema.

 ```csharp